Count Network Autoregression: Additional simulation results

 \section{Additional simulation results}

 We present here further comments and findings from the simulation study reported in Sec. \ref{simulations}.
+The same parameter values have been used as in Sec. \ref{simulations}.
 In the situation of independence ($\rho=0$) the QMLE reduces to the standard MLE.
 When $N$ is big and $T$ is small we see that QMLE provides satisfactory results (Table \ref{sim_gauss_lin_00}, \ref{sim_gauss_log_00}).
-However, this is not always the case.
-Following the results of Sec. \ref{simulations} and when $\rho\gg0$, a more complex structure of dependence among variables will be observed.
-Therefore the quasi likelihood \eqref{log-lik} can be thought as a crude approximation to the true likelihood.
-In particular, when $N\to\infty$ and $T$ is small, care must be taken in the interpretation of obtained estimates.
-This fact is also confirmed by the Tables \ref{sim_gauss_lin_02} and \ref{sim_gauss_log_02} who illustrate slightly worse results when there exists a stronger dependence among the count variables.
-Finally, if both the temporal size $T$ and the network size $N$ are reasonably large, then inferential results in Section~\ref{SEC: inference} are confirmed.
+However, this is not always the case. {Following the results of Sec. \ref{simulations} and when $\rho\gg0$, a more complex structure of dependence among variables will be observed.
+Therefore the quasi likelihood \eqref{log-lik} can be thought as a crude approximation to the true likelihood.} In particular, when $N\to\infty$ and $T$ is small, care must be taken in the interpretation of QMLE.
+This fact is also confirmed by the Tables \ref{sim_gauss_lin_02} and \ref{sim_gauss_log_02} which illustrate slightly poorer results in the case of strong dependence among counts.
+Finally, if both the temporal size $T$ and the network size $N$ are reasonably large, then inferential results {in Section~\ref{SEC: inference}} are confirmed.

 Figure \ref{qq_log} shows a QQ-plot of the standardized estimators for the log-linear model of order 1, with Gaussian copula ($\rho=0.5$) and $N=100$.
 When both dimensions are large, then the approximation is satisfactory.
 Clearly, by reducing dependence among count variables, we can obtain better large-sample approximations but these results are not plotted due to space constraints.